cctweaker/ESPsensor/README.md

 # ESPsensor
 is covering a need for low power, cheap, battery operated sensors that you can place throughout your house.
 It is designed to use an ESP-01 / ESP-01S and a SI7021 temperature and humidity sensor.
+BME280 sensors are also supported and add air pressure readings (real and normalized).
 Communication is done through ESP-Now protocol to save a huge amount of power compared to regular WiFi.
 It needs a <a href="https://github.com/cctweaker/ESPGW-Now">ESP-Now Gateway</a> to receive its output.

+# Sensors supported
+- SI7021 for temperature, humidity and dew point
+- BME280 for temperature, humidity, dew point, pressure, normalized pressure

 # Features
 - perfect for infrequent small data transmissions